-The prize list will contain 200 names irrespective of Class.
+The prize list will contain 150 names irrespective of Class.
 Bars will be awarded.
 Cash Sweepstake.
 Prizes of £4.00 (Para 884).

-Prizes won by Tyros are sponsored by the Sit Perpetuum Lodge who contribute £200.00, and cash prizes include interest from legacies left in 1967 by Major HC Patrick DL JP (SC) and in 1968 by JH Moss.
+Cash prizes include interest from legacies left in 1967 by Major HC Patrick DL JP (SC) and in 1968 by JH Moss.

-To be awarded to the competitors whose scores in the Alexandra, Conan Doyle, Corporation, Daily Mail, Daily Telegraph, Duke of Cambridge, Lovell, Prince of Wales, Queen's First Stage, St George's First Stage, Times and Wimbledon TR make up the highest aggregates.
+To be awarded to the competitors whose scores in the Alexandra, Conan Doyle, Corporation, Daily Mail, Daily Telegraph, Donegall, Duke of Cambridge, Lovell, Prince of Wales, St George's First Stage, Times and Wimbledon TR make up the highest aggregates.

 Ties for the first and second prizes will be shot off.
+Other ties will be counted out.